laplamgor/kantai3d/README.md

 # Contribute your own depth Map

 In long term, I would like this project to be fan-based.
 It definitely needs more than one busy poor man to draw all depth maps for 200+ ships and 500+ CGs.

-~~I have created a [Photoshop Extension](https://github.com/laplamgor/kantai3d-photoshop-extension) to preview 3D effect in almost realtime.~~

-~~The [depth map drawing tutorial/guildline](https://github.com/laplamgor/kantai3d-depth-maps/wiki/0.-Before-You-Start) is still unfinished.~~

-~~But you can still download [all the depth maps PSD source files](https://github.com/laplamgor/kantai3d-depth-maps) to study how it works.~~

 I have created an [online editor](https://github.com/laplamgor/kantai3d-online-editor) to draw depth map.